Ali-Sahili/DNA-Classification/README.md

 ### Kernels on Numeric Data
 Fisrt approach is to work on a numeric version of sequences where each sequence (of size l=10) is represented as a vector of 4xl dimensions using one-got encoding (with A=(1, 0, 0, 0), C=(0, 1, 0, 0), G=(0, 0, 1, 0), T=(0, 0, 0, 1)).
 Then, they are clustered into 100 clusters using Kmeans and each subsequence is assigned to a label i and is represented by a binary vector whose coefficients are equal to 0 except the ith one, which is equal to 1.
 Finally, for each sequence, we compute the average of the representations of all its subsequences to obtain the feature vector of this sequence.
 You can find these data in data folder (e.g. Xtr1_mat100, Xte1_mat100).
-Working on the numeric data, we tried five main kernels:linear, RBF, quadratic , polynomial and sigmoid.
+Working on the numeric data, we tried five main kernels:linear, RBF, quadratic , polynomial and sigmoid[6].

 ### Kernels on sequences
 Finding a convinient kernel for such an application is popular problem widely studied over years.
-In this project, we have implemented some of the famous kernels for DNA or protein classification: Spectrum kernel, Mismatch Kernel, weighted substring kernel w/o shifts, Local Alignment Kernels.
+In this project, we have implemented some of the famous kernels for DNA or protein classification: Spectrum kernel[1], Mismatch Kernel, weighted substring kernel w/o shifts[2], Local Alignment Kernels[3].
 To improve results, we tried a Multi-Kernel Learning (MKL) approach to combining or mixing best kernels under specific weights.

 ### Deep learning
 Due to the ability of deep learning methods to extract robust and useful features rather than its huge performance over the last few years, we tried to implement one CNN-based method which also relied on the concept of kernels for sequences.
-We have implemented the paper: "[Biological Sequence Modeling with Convolutional Kernel Networks](https://hal.inria.fr/hal-01632912v3/document)" which consists of introducing a Convolutional Kernel Network (CKN), a little bit different from the standard CNN.
+We have implemented the paper [7] which consists of introducing a Convolutional Kernel Network (CKN), a little bit different from the standard CNN.

 ### Requirements
 The experiments were performed using Python 3.8.5 with the following Python packages: